App version: 0.1.0

 4. Student Loans

 Students can borrow federal or private student loans to help pay for the cost of college.
 The difference between private and federal student loans is that federal student loans are provided exclusively by the U.S. Department of Education.
 Banks, credit unions, online lenders, and select state-based or state-affiliated organizations may offer private student loans.Borrowers are generally expected to repay their education loans over time, and there are different student loan repayment options.
 The average student debt in the US is tens of thousands of dollars, according to the Education Data Initiative.
-Researchers from that group found that the average federal student loan debt in 2021 was $36,510 per borrower, while private student loan debt averaged $54,921 per borrower.
+The average federal student loan debt has more than doubled since 2007, from $18,233 in 2007 to $37,850 in 2024.

 5. Tuition Reimbursement